StefanDG1/Antivirus/README.md

 wget https://www.eicar.org/download/eicar-com/?wpdmdl=8840&refresh=655626dfa147a1700144863

 If there are no malicious files then after running the scan it will seem like nothing happened, since none where detected.
 With no malicious files, it is hard/impossible to test the selection and delete functions of the app.

+### Report
+Name: Stefan Daniel Gheorghiu
+Title: Antivirus
+Project description: Python antivirus that selects files and scans them against a database of known malicious hashes and/or runs a scan using the VirusTotal api to determine how secure the files are.

 ### Architecture
 The GUI part is at the bottom, placing all the elements and buttons.